-The difference with multicore algorithms is the task splitting, which here are of various granularities to make different tasks suitable for particular architectures, and the scheduling itself.
-Specific algorithms using this methodology, and covering the main classes of DLA, are described in the subsections below.
+The difference between multicore algorithms and hybridization is the task splitting, which are of various granularities to make different tasks suitable for particular hardware.
+The scheduling itself is also different.

+Challenges with this approach vary from algorithmic designs to tuning for performance portability and balancing work between the CPU cores and the GPUs.
+Specific algorithms using this methodology, and covering the main classes of DLA, are described in the subsequent sections.